Linked to the castle by an elevated passageway, the 13th-century crenellated Palazzo Municipale was the Este family home until they...

 The outstanding feature of the pink-and-white 12th-century cathedral is its three-tiered marble facade, combining Romanesque and Gothic...

 Museo della Cattedrale

 This museum houses various artefacts from Ferrara's Duomo, including a serene Madonna by Jacopo della Quercia, a couple of vigorous...

 Friendly, efficient service and outdoor seating on an arcaded pavement with prime Castello Estense views make this an enjoyable...

 Castello Estense information

-Linked to the castle by an elevated passageway, the 13th-century crenellated Palazzo Municipale was the Este family home until they moved next door to the castle in the late 15th century.
+Linked to the castle by an elevated passageway, the 13th-century crenellated Palazzo Municipale was the Este family home until they moved next door to the castle.
 Nowadays, it's largely occupied by administrative offices but you can wander around its twin courtyards.